0

 **1051 Reporting Portal Update**

 The CWCB revamped the 1051 database to make it more accessible and user friendly for everyone.
 The new portal is live as of June 1, 2022.
 To learn more about our Portal and the HB1051 process, check out our HB1051 page.
+Data from the HB1051 reporting can be found on our Public Reports page.

 Water efficiency plays an important role in balancing the need for more water, and the ability to use less water.
 By implementing a comprehensive, statewide approach for water efficiency, the Colorado Water Conservation Board (CWCB) and other state agencies strengthen programs from the local to the state level.
 Scalable technical resources, support of local initiatives through financial incentives, and best-practices sharing will bolster water efficiency.